Guinea: Under Conté's rule

 Conté denounced the previous regime's record on human rights, releasing 250 political prisoners and encouraging approximately 200,000 more to return from exile.
 He made explicit the turn away from socialism.
 In 1992, Conté announced a return to civilian rule, with a presidential poll in 1993, followed by elections to parliament in 1995 (in which his party—the Party of Unity and Progress—won 71 of 114 seats).
 In September 2001, the opposition leader Alpha Condé was imprisoned for endangering state security and pardoned 8 months later.
 Subsequently, he spent time in exile in France.

-In 2001, Conté organized and won a referendum to lengthen the presidential term, and in 2003, began his third term after elections were boycotted by the opposition.
+In 2001, Conté organised and won a referendum to lengthen the presidential term, and in 2003, he began his third term after elections were boycotted by the opposition.
 In January 2005, Conté survived a suspected assassination attempt while making a public appearance in Conakry.
 His opponents claimed that he was a "tired dictator", whose departure was inevitable, whereas his supporters believed that he was winning a battle with dissidents.
 According to Foreign Policy, Guinea was in danger of becoming a failed state.

 In 2000, Guinea suffered as rebels crossed the borders from Liberia and Sierra Leone.
 Some thought that the country was headed towards a civil war.
 Conté blamed neighbouring leaders for coveting Guinea's natural resources, and these claims were denied.
 In 2003, Guinea agreed to plans with her neighbours to tackle the insurgents.
 The 2007 Guinean general strike resulted in the appointment of a new prime minister.